kintrix007/nlg-school-timetable-bot/README.md

 ### This bot script is made for mainly personal use, specifically for Németh László Gimnázium's 11/a grade.

-The bot is made so that it can easily be used with different schools, and timetables as well.
+The bot is made so that it can be easily used with different schools, and timetables as well.
 All the data is read from YAML files.
-(By changing the names of the subjects it's also needed to change them in `types.ts`.)

 ---